KelSolaar/sIBL_GUI/docs/help/sIBL_GUI_Manual.rst

 | ..  image:: resources/pictures/sIBL_GUI_GpsMap.jpg     |
 +--------------------------------------------------------+

-The *Gps Map* component is embedding a Microsoft Bing Map into **sIBL_GUI**: Selecting some IBL Sets (Ibl Sets with GEO coordinates) in the *Database Browser* component will display their markers onto the Gps Map.
+The *Gps Map* Component is embedding a Microsoft Bing Map into **sIBL_GUI**: Selecting some IBL Sets (Ibl Sets with GEO coordinates) in the *Ibl Sets Outliner* Component will display their markers onto the Gps Map.

 Interactions: